Stephen Spurr

+Stephen Spurr (born 9 October 1953) is a British teacher, classicist, and academic as well as Chairman & Director of Education of Intellego Education, a family of schools backed by H.I.G.
+Capital.

-Stephen Spurr (born 9 October, 1953) is an independent consultant and expert in UK and international education.
-From 2014 to August 2019, he was the Global Education Director of Inspired, an international education network of over 60 premium K-12 schools on five continents.
-A British teacher, classicist, and academic, from 2005 to 2014 he was the Head Master of Westminster School.
+From 2014 to August 2019, he was the Global Education Director of Inspired, an international education network of over 60 K-12 schools on five continents.

+From 2005 to 2014 he was the Head Master of Westminster School.
+Throughout his tenure, Westminster topped the FT academic league tables, combining A-level and GCSE results).
+Whilst at Westminster, he chaired the Independent Schools Examination Board.

 Prior to that he was headmaster of Clifton College (2000-2005) and House Master and Head of Classics at Eton College (1984-2000).
 Before Eton he was a university academic, lecturing on Greek and Roman literature, history and archaeology.

 Education

 Spurr was educated at The King's School, Canterbury and Sydney Grammar School.
 He studied classics at the Universities of Sydney and Oxford, culminating in a DPhil degree in Ancient History from Oxford.
 He was awarded a postgraduate Fellowship at Harvard University, the Ancient History Prize and Cooper and Pelham Scholarships at Oxford, and a Rome Scholarship at the British School at Rome.